8Crafter-Studios/Bedrock-World-Editor/README.md

 An NBT editor for Minecraft Bedrock Edition.

-This app is still in beta, so please report any issues to you find [here](https://github.com/8Crafter-Studios/Bedrock-World-Editor/issues).
+This app is still in beta, so please report any issues you find [here](https://github.com/8Crafter-Studios/Bedrock-World-Editor/issues).

 ## Overview